Importing from Microsoft Excel or other spreadsheet?

 Here's a video to get you started.
 Please watch it first, but please remember that despite what's in the video The information below basically duplicates what's in the video:

 The goal will be to get your logbook data in Excel into a very plain format where each column is exactly one field (such as "PIC" or "Date") and each row is exactly one flight.

-To accomplish this, remove any extraneous columns, rows, or formatting (including blank columns and rows and 'headers' that span more than one column/row).
+To accomplish this, you MIGHT nee remove any extraneous columns, rows, or formatting (including blank columns and rows and 'headers' that span more than one column/row).
 However, our system has become increasingly smart and sophisticated so you might not need to do anything

 First - what is CSV?
 Comma-separated Values (CSV) is a widely used file format that